.png)

 If you use the personal

-mi piace la pizza”, that it's common to hear in spoken Italian, is not grammatically correct.
+mi piace la pizza”, that we hear frequently in spoken Italian, is not grammatically correct.
 In this case, we should say:

 - Mi piace la pizza.
 (I like pizza)